A spaghetti sauce recipe is one of the most versatile and well-loved homemade recipes.

 - 3 cloves garlic finely chopped

-- 28 oz diced tomatoes
+- 28 ounces diced tomatoes

-- 28 oz crushed tomatoes
+- 28 ounces crushed tomatoes or tomato sauce

 - 1 cup water

-- 1 teaspoons Italian seasoning
+- 1 ½ teaspoons Italian seasoning

-- 1/2 teaspoon dried basil
+- ½ teaspoon dried basil

-- Serve over spaghetti.
+- Serve over spaghetti or cooked pasta.

-(Nutrition information provided is an estimate and will vary based on cooking methods and brands of ingredients used.)
+Nutrition information provided is an estimate and will vary based on cooking methods and brands of ingredients used.

 © SpendWithPennies.com.
 Content and photographs are copyright protected.
 Sharing of this recipe is both encouraged and appreciated.
 Copying and/or pasting full recipes to any social media is strictly prohibited.
 Please view my photo use policy here.